 You get there by walking down Al Scoma Way from Jefferson.
 This photo was taken from the back of the wharf, the area you just explored.
 You can see Scoma's fishing boat in the foreground and the Golden Gate Bridge behind.

 If you're looking for the best in fresh seafood, you may want to go somewhere else.
 Fisherman's Wharf restaurants never make the list of the best seafood in San Francisco,

 But that won't keep some of you from wanting to eat there anyway.
 To make the best of what's available, use the guide to eating in a Fisherman's Wharf restaurant.

 San Francisco Maritime National Historical Park

-Sometimes called Hyde Street Pier for its location, the Maritime Historic Park is a collection of historic ships, including a square-rigger "tall ship" called the Balclutha, an 1890 steam-powered ferryboat, a paddle wheeler and other interesting watercraft.
-In fall, they present an annual sea music concert series, with performers singing chanteys and seafaring ballads aboard the Balclutha.
+Sometimes called Hyde Street Pier because of its location, the Maritime Historic Park is a collection of historic ships, including a square-rigger "tall ship" called the Balclutha, an 1890 steam-powered ferryboat, and a paddle wheeler.
+In the fall, they present a sea music concert series, with performers singing chanteys and seafaring ballads aboard the Balclutha.

 Hyde and Beach Streets

-The intersection of Hyde and Beach Streets has something to see on almost every corner.
+The intersection of Hyde and Beach Streets above Fisherman's Wharf has something to see on almost every corner.
 To get there, walk up the hill from the Hyde Street Pier to Beach Street.